AdityaAdarsh8888/JavaScript/A-1. Types of JavaScript/README.md

 ## Types of JavaScript

-This document demonstrates two types of JavaScript usage:
+There are two types of JavaScript usage:

 * **Internal JavaScript:** JavaScript code written directly within the `<script>` tags in an HTML file.